input-output-hk/atala-prism/prism-backend/README.md

 ```

 ## Github Packages and Personal Access Token (PAT)
-Your `sbt` will look for a `GITHUB_TOKEN` environment variable to use to authenticate on Github Packages and download all
+Your `sbt` will look for a `ATALA_GITHUB_TOKEN` environment variable to use to authenticate on Github Packages and download all
 private dependencies from the IOHK packages archive.
 It may also look for a `github.token` git property.
 It's recommended to set
 both to make sure it works in all cases you may need.